hiroecksd/Machine-Learning-Obsidian-Notes/Reinforcement Learning in Python/Multi-Armed Bandit.md

 The reason we want to explore with a nonzero epsilon is so we can collect data about each bandit being as accurate as possible.
 Sometimes we can use a decaying epsilon to help with selecting a bandit arm.
 They all decrease over time.
 # Sample Mean Calculation
 $$\bar{X}_{N} = \frac{1}{N} \sum_{i = 1}^{N} X_{i}$$
+Calculating the sample mean naively is a bad idea because we need an infinite amount of space and we don't have that.
+More data we have, the longer it will take.